Nagios Troubleshooting Guide

 Tip

-Use the Perl integration if you are using CentOS 5 or lower.
+Use the Perl integration if you use CentOS 5 or lower.

 Trigger a test incident to make sure that the Perl script will run

-to your command.
-If you're logged in as the user that's running Nagios (typically the "nagios" user), you can omit this from your commands.
+to your command.- If you are logged in as the user that runs Nagios (typically the "nagios" user), you can omit this from your commands.

 [ERROR] Nagios event in file /tmp/pagerduty_nagios/pd_12334543223_1235.txt DEFERRED due to network/server problems.

-Is the server behind a proxy?
-If so, it needs to be specified when executing the Perl script.
+If your server is behind a proxy, you will need to specify it when executing the Perl script.
 Add the following switch to the Nagios command that calls the script, as well as your cron job:

 --proxy https://my.proxy.com:<port>